alikonuk1/wantdocs/README.md

 Future versions may include a more explicit "generate from scratch" mode.
 The current version's strength is in keeping existing documentation aligned with evolving code.

 **Mapping Strategy Note:** The current version has a basic mapping strategy and will typically compare the analysis of the first code file found with the analysis of the first documentation file found in the `docPath` to generate an update for that first documentation file.
 This will be improved in future versions.

-## Development Notes

-- Core logic is in `index.js`.
-- Modules for different functionalities (loading, analysis, comparison, generation) are in the `src/modules/` directory.
-- Project planning and context documents are in the `memory-bank/` directory.

-## Future Enhancements (Planned)

-- More sophisticated mapping between code elements and documentation sections.
-- Strategies for handling large files (chunking) to avoid LLM token limits.
-- Improved prompt engineering for higher quality analysis and generation.
-- Support for other programming languages.
-- GitHub integration (Phase 2).
-- Diff-based output for suggested changes.